GregorR/upfs/README.md

 For the most part, it's harmless to do anything with the store directory while UpFS isn't mounted.
 In particular, of course, this means that it's mostly harmless to mount the store directory in another operating system.
+That is the point, after all.
 Of course, it will be accessible with no permissions protection.

 There are some exceptions.
 Deleting files in the store can cause strange effects, as the files will not appear to exist when mounted under UpFS, but